yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <h3 align="left">About Me</h3>

 I'm a second year Computer Science BSc student at City, University of London with hands-on experience using Python, SQL, AWS, Excel and Tableau from freelance work and side projects.
-If you're interested in my work, reach out to me on [LinkedIn](https://www.linkedin.com/in/yusuf-s-ahmed).
+If you're interested in my work, reach out to me.

 <h3 align="left">Repositories</h3>